Baby snatched by monkey dies in Taj Mahal city

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The 12-day-old boy was being fed by his mother when a rhesus macaque monkey broke into the room late on Monday, local deputy police chief Prashant Verma told AFP.
-The monkey grabbed the infant and jumped away along several rooftops in a crammed district of the global tourist hotspot, he said.
+The 12-day-old boy was being fed by his mother when a rhesus macaque monkey broke into the room late Monday, local deputy police chief Prashant Verma told AFP.
+The monkey grabbed the infant and jumped away along several rooftops in a crammed global tourist hotspot, he said.

-The 12-day-old boy was being fed by his mother when a rhesus macaque monkey broke into the room late on Monday, local deputy police chief Prashant Verma told AFP.
-The monkey grabbed the infant and jumped away along several rooftops in a crammed district of the global tourist hotspot, he said.
+The 12-day-old boy was being fed by his mother when a rhesus macaque monkey broke into the room late Monday, local deputy police chief Prashant Verma told AFP.
+The monkey grabbed the infant and jumped away along several rooftops in a crammed global tourist hotspot, he said.

 Comments